Yangyi1230/HadoopProject/README.md

-# Hadoop Group Project:Regional Happiness Index Assessment in New York City
+# Hadoop Group Project: Regional Happiness Index Assessment in New York City

 Created by Dayou Du, Shiyao Lei, Hao Chen at New York University